Learn more about our all-star team on this page.

 Akaya received the 2020 Vision Award from Middlebury College and was one of Conscious Company’s 30 World Changing Women of 2018.
 She is an Ella Award recipient from the Ella Baker Center for Human Rights and served on the Alameda County Human Rights Commission.
 Akaya is deeply committed to working for a fair and equitable global society while infusing a sense of purpose, delight, and wonder into everything we do.
 She lives in Oakland, CA where she reads science fiction, makes sauerkraut, and relishes growing enormous squashes in her garden.

-Bill McKibben is a founder of Third Act, which organizes people over the age of 60 to work on climate and racial justice.
+Bill McKibben is a founder of Third Act, which organizes people over the age of 60 to work on climate, democracy, and racial justice.
 He founded the first global grassroots climate campaign, 350.org, and serves as the Schumann Distinguished Professor in Residence at Middlebury College in Vermont.
 In 2014 he was awarded the Right Livelihood Prize, sometimes called the ‘alternative Nobel,’ in the Swedish Parliament.
 He’s also won the Gandhi Peace Award, and honorary degrees from 19 colleges and universities.
-He has written over a dozen books about the environment, including his first, The End of Nature, published in 1989, and the forthcoming The Flag, the Cross, and the Station Wagon: A Graying American Looks Back at his Suburban Boyhood and Wonders What the Hell Happened.
+He has written over a dozen books about the environment, including his first, The End of Nature, published in 1989.
+His most recently released book is The Flag, the Cross, and the Station Wagon: A Graying American Looks Back at his Suburban Boyhood and Wonders What the Hell Happened.

 Heather Booth is one of the country’s leading strategists about progressive issue campaigns and driving issues in elections.
 She started organizing in the civil rights, anti-Vietnam war and women’s movements of the 1960s.
 Heather started JANE, an underground abortion service in 1965, before Roe.
 In 2000, she was the Director of the NAACP National Voter Fund, helping increase African American election turnout.
 She helped found the Campaign for Comprehensive Immigration Reform in 2005.
 She directed Progressive and Seniors Outreach for the Biden/Harris campaign.
 Heather was the founding Director and is now President of the Midwest Academy, training social change leaders and organizers.
 There is a film about her life in organizing, “Heather Booth: Changing the World.”